-Older adults whose long-term care needs are met by admission to residential or nursing care per 100,000 population.
+2 Older adults whose long-term care needs are met by admission to residential or nursing care per 100,000 population.

-Figure 7 shows that North Tyneside has historically had a greater than average reliance on permanent residential care for older people but this reduced to below the England average in each of the last two financial years.
-In 2020/21, expect the outturn was influenced by the COVID-19 pandemic, which led to a greater proportion of patients being discharged from hospital into short term residential care, funded for a period through the NHS post-discharge funding arrangements.
+Figure 7 shows that North Tyneside has historically had a greater than average reliance on permanent residential care for older people but this reduced to below the England average in each of the last two financial years where national comparatives are available.
+In 2020/21 and 2021/22, the outturn was influenced by the COVID-19 pandemic and shortages of capacity in homecare resulting from workforce recruitment and retention issues, which led to a greater proportion of patients being discharged from hospital into short term residential care, funded for a period through the NHS post-discharge funding arrangements.
+The outturn for 2021/22 was 423 admissions.